How to track business expenses in Canada

 - Store proof of purchase for tax-deductible items

-You can reimburse expenses when you know about them.
 Create a simple reporting process so your team can submit claims with all the details you need.

-- What: Description of the item or service purchased
+- what: description of the item or service purchased

-- Who: Name of the person who paid
+- who: name of the person who paid

-- When: Date of the purchase
+- when: date of the purchase

-- Why: Business purpose for the expense
+- why: business purpose for the expense

-- How much: Total amount paid
+- how much: total amount paid

-- Proof: Receipt or invoice attached
+- proof: receipt or invoice attached

 Tax deductible expenses

-Tax-deductible expenses are business costs that CRA allows you to subtract from your taxable income.
-To qualify, the expense must be necessary for running your business.
+Tax-deductible expenses are business costs that the CRA allows you to subtract from your taxable income.
+To qualify, the expense must be reasonable and directly related to earning business income.

 FAQs on tracking business expenses